 Additional ways to explore:

-A carefully designed excursion supervised by the guide and parents.
+A carefully designed excursion supervised by the guide and family/caregiver.
 Students initiate, plan, organize, and carry out these trips to extend knowledge, information, or experience in relation to classroom studies.
 Giving the students the reins establishes and invigorates the children’s responsibility for their own safety and helps ensure their ability to think clearly and make sound choices in taking care of themselves.

 Literature and basic research tools, such as encyclopedias and dictionaries, are in constant use.
 Children borrow books from the school library and visit our local library for their own reading.

 At the elementary level, group learning and experience are vital parts of an environment created to encourage exploration and research.
 The children work collaboratively, forming work and study groups that change for various projects.
 The guide gives presentations to the children in groups.